quokka79/GPcalc/README.md

 ## Installation
 As with any ImageJ macro, it's just a text file.
 Download it an save it somewhere convenient.
 You can also drag it from your file explorer into the status bar of any running ImageJ instance and it will open it in the macro editor.
 Or you can click Plugins --> Macros --> Install... and have it available in the Macros menu for that session.

+The LUTs included here are useful for generating the false-colour (aka HSL or HSB images).
+You don't have to use them.

 ## Running it
 Once installed or open in the editor, run the macro (click it in the Plugins --> Macros menu or click the Run button in Fiji's text editor or Macros --> Run Macro in ImageJ's text editor) to begin using it.